Schwartz-Lab-at-Auburn/ZebraFinch_ReducedHeatTolerance_in_PubescentFemales/RNAseq_Analyses/Bioinformatics/ReadMe_Bioinformatics.md

 ### Repository Outline and Summary
 ## Raw Data
-- The raw RNAseq data have been submitted to NCBI SRA database under BioProject XXX
+- The raw RNAseq data have been submitted to NCBI SRA database under BioProject: PRJNA1474505
-- We used the Zebra Finch Genome Assembly and corresponding annotation from NCBI RefSeq:
+- We used the Zebra Finch Genome Assembly and corresponding annotation from NCBI RefSeq: bTaeGut7.mat accesssion GCF_048771995.1

 ## Processing the data.
 Data were processed on a high performance computer.
 First, if an individual has two or more R1 and R2 files, then all the R1 files from a single individual were concatenated (cat) in to a single file, and all the R2 files from an indiviudal were concatenated into a single file.